-The Nominating and Governance Committee is composed of four (4) independent directors, namely Stephen Gunn, Huw Thomas, Joshua Bekenstein and Elisa D. Garcia C. Stephen Gunn serves as the Chair of the Nominating and Governance Committee.
+The Nominating and Governance Committee is composed of three (3) independent directors, namely Stephen Gunn, Joshua Bekenstein and Elisa D. Garcia C. Stephen Gunn serves as the Chair of the Nominating and Governance Committee.
+Huw Thomas stepped down from the Nominating and Governance Committee effective March 30, 2017.

-The Nominating and Governance Committee is mandated by the Board of Directors to assess, develop, recommend and review corporate governance policies and guidelines for the Corporation and ensuring their implementation within the Corporation, review the size of the Board of Directors to ensure optimal decision-making and effectiveness, coordinate an annual evaluation of the Board of Directors, identify individuals qualified to become members of the Board of Directors and recommend such individuals to the Board of Directors for election to the Board of Directors or to fill vacancies on the Board of Directors occurring between annual meetings of shareholders, and make recommendations to the Board of Directors concerning committee appointments.
-For example, during the fiscal year ended February 1, 2015, the Nominating and Governance Committee, with the assistance of an executive search firm, spearheaded the recruitment efforts which led to the appointment of Elisa D. Garcia C. as independent director of the Corporation.
+The Nominating and Governance Committee is mandated by the Board of Directors to assess, develop, recommend and review corporate governance policies and guidelines for the Corporation and ensuring their implementation within the Corporation, review the size of the Board of Directors to ensure optimal decision-making and effectiveness, coordinate an annual evaluation of the Board of Directors, identify individuals gualified to become members of the Board of Directors and recommend such individuals to the Board of Directors for election to the Board of Directors or to fill vacancies on the Board of Directors occurring between annual meetings of shareholders, and make recommendations to the Board of Directors concerning committee appointments.